Home

 Up to one day in advance.
 Wash and pare your chosen vegetables.
 Arrange in an airtight container and cover with damp paper towels.
 Cover with the container lid and refrigerate.

-For every 4-6 guests prepare this amount
+For every 4-6 guests prepare the this amount.

 TO STEAM